Product design / UX

 Define the Problem

-Once you understand the problem you can begin to shape the goals you hope to achieve through design.
+It’s really hard to tackle an amorphous, unexplained problem.
+Break it down and find its edges.
+Once you understand the problem you can begin to shape the solutions you hope to achieve through design.

 .